 Gott shared how producers can implement a mycotoxin risk-management program on their operation.
 “Proper sampling and analysis are key to a comprehensive mycotoxin risk-management program.
 Mycotoxins are not evenly distributed throughout feed, leading to variation in exposure over time.
 Therefore, routine analysis can provide insights into the types and levels of mycotoxins animals are exposed to.
 With this information, it is possible to develop a customized mitigation strategy to address challenges on-farm.”

-Producers can sign up for the DSM Digest, which includes monthly mycotoxin updates, by clicking here.
+Producers can sign up for the dsm-firmenich Digest, which includes monthly mycotoxin updates, by clicking here.

 09 June 2022